byt3n33dl3/Injectionmap_v2/README.md

 - GangstaCrew
 - The Designer

-## For more information
+## For more informations
-visit our GitHub page or contact us at pxmxx3csz@outlook.com
+visit our GitHub page, our org, or contact us at pxmxx3csz@outlook.com